oracle-livelabs/database/sharding/raft23ai/topology/topology.md

      ![<podman containers>](./images/t1-podman-containers-1.png " ")

-## Task 2: Explore the RAFT configuration
+## Task 2: Explore the Raft configuration

 When Raft replication is enabled, a sharded database contains multiple replication units.
 A replication unit (RU) is a set of chunks that have the same replication topology.
 Each RU has three replicas placed on different shards.
 The Raft consensus protocol is used to maintain consistency between the replicas in case of failures, network partitioning, message loss, or delay.